ServerCentral/az-lighthouse/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FServerCentral%2Faz-lighthouse%2Fmain%2Fdeploy.json)

 ## Description
+Azure Lighthouse provides Deft with delegated access to support and manage your Azure environment, while leaving you in control.
+Lighthouse removes the need to create administrator accounts for Deft teams in your company’s tenant and establishes a secure partner relationship, providing greater visibility into Deft access and actions.

+Deft strives to reduce risk through the principles of "just enough" and "just in time" access.
+Deft leverages Azure AD Privileged Identity Management to provide our teams with the minimum level of permissions required to support your environment along with a secure method of temporarily elevating access when necessary.

+Below you will find instructions for deploying Azure Lighthouse (it's simple!) as well as a list of authorizations, or role-based access control assignments that will be provided to Deft.
+As always, please reach out to us if you have any questions!

 ## Deployment Instructions
 1. Click the _**Deploy to Azure**_ button above

 2. Be sure to be signed in with an Azure AD account that has _Microsoft.Authorization/roleAssignments/write_ permissions (typically a user assigned to Owner role for the Azure subscription)

-3. On the "Custom Deployment" page, select the appropriate subscription from the dropdown and then verify that the correct Region is populated
+3. On the _Custom Deployment_ page, select the appropriate **Subscription** from the dropdown and then verify that the correct **Region** is populated

 ![Azure Lighthouse "Custom Deployment" screenshot](media/azure-lighthouse-custom-deployment-screenshot.png)